JPFLUEGE/JPFLUEGE/README.md

 - 👋 Hi, I’m Julian!
-- 👀 I’m interested in Data Analytics / Science / Engineering
+- 👀 I’m interested in Data Analytics & Science and Front-end development
-- 🌱 I’m currently learning a lot
+- 🌱 I’m currently learning a lot of new stuff
 - 💞️ I’m looking to collaborate on interesting projects